ddev/ddev/docs/users/cli-usage.md

 You can stop a site's containers without losing data by using `ddev stop` in the working directory of the site.
 You can also stop any running site's containers by providing the site name as an argument, e.g. `ddev stop <sitename>`.

 ## Removing a site
 You can remove a site's containers by running `ddev remove` in the working directory of the site.
-You can also remove any running site's containers by providing the site name as an argument, e.g. `ddev rm <sitename>`. **Note:** this operation is destructive.
+You can also remove any running site's containers by providing the site name as an argument, e.g. `ddev remove <sitename>`. **Note:** `ddev remove` is destructive.
 It will remove all containers for the site, destroying database contents in the process.
 Your project code base and files will not be affected.